Scags/IDA-Scripts/README.md

 Python translation of [makesig](https://github.com/alliedmodders/sourcemod/blob/master/tools/ida_scripts/makesig.idc).

+Optionally, install pyperclip with `pip install pyperclip` to automatically copy any signatures to your clipboard when running.

 ### makesigfromhere.py ###

 Creates a signature from the cursor offset.
 Useful for byte patching.

 ### nameresetter.py ###